shiki-ta/shiki-ta.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Zhenhao Zhang(章震豪)，Computer Science and Technology，China University of Petroleum (East China)
+Zhenhao Zhang(章震豪),School of Information Science and Technology,ShanghaiTech University

-I am a visit student in ShanghaiTech University(VDI Center) under the supervision of Prof. Ye Shi, who is an expert in the field of Machine Learning.I have been accepted by ShanghaiTech University as a master student.
+I am a Visit/Master student in ShanghaiTech University(VDI Center)under the supervision of Prof. Ye Shi, who is an expert in the field of Machine Learning.I will get my B.S.
+Degree at China University of Petroleum(East China) under the supervision of Prof. Yuquan Song,who is an expert in the field of Statistics.

-My research interest includes reinforcement learning, computer vision and big data.
+My research interest includes Reinforcement Learning, Computer Vision and Big Data.

-Email:zhangzhh2002 AT gmail DOT com
+Email:v-zhangzhh1 AT shanghaitech DOT edu DOT cn